Avner Yashar: Personal life

 In 2020, Avner married Architect Adi Iny Yashar.
-In 2021 she gave birth to Raphael Aharon.
+In 2021 she gave birth to Raphael Aharon, and in 2023 to their second son, Uri.
 The couple lives in Tel Aviv.

 Avner has lived in Tel Aviv all his life.

-Social activity and community contribution.
+Social activity and community contributions

-In 2013, after his father passed away, Avner initiated the "Yashar Workshop" and the "Yashar Prize", in collaboration with the Tel Aviv University School of Architecture.
+In 2013, after his father died, Avner initiated the "Yashar Workshop" and the "Yashar Prize", in collaboration with the Tel Aviv University School of Architecture.
 The "Yashar Prize" is a prize money awarded to an Architecture graduate student who has excelled in his/her degree project.

 In 2017, after the death of his wife Ronit Elkabetz, Avner partnered with Ronit's brother Shlomi Elkabetz to initiate a Scholarship in Ronit's name, named "Fearless."
 This scholarship, which is also supported by the "Sapir Academic College" as well as several Film organizations, provides financial funding to daring and creative artists in the film-making field.

 In 2019 the construction of the Oranit Cancer Patient Guest Home in Petah Tikva was completed.
 The center, which was founded by the Bracha and Motti Zisser Foundation, was designed by Avner.
 The building's construction, which stretched for a decade, was supervised, completely voluntarily, by Yashar Architects.